nic-dgl104-winter-2022/class-textbook/ch8/MVVM/MVVM.md

 }
 ```

-Now we will make a repository that has the decision-making role.
+Now we will make a Repository that has the decision-making role.
 It decides where the data comes from.
 Does it fetch data from the local database?
 Does it fetch the data from a remote data source?
 How long does it need to keep the data?

-However, our repository will be simple and only calls ApiClient to fetch the characters.
+However, our Repository will be simple and only call ApiClient to fetch the characters.

 ### Repository.kt